kanishkmishra-afk/User-management-dashboard/README.md

 A modern, responsive dashboard built with React and Vite for managing users.
 Includes dark mode, role-based access UI, and a clean, scalable codebase ready for real-world use or expansion.

+## Approach
+This dashboard was designed with scalability, maintainability, and user experience as the main priorities.
+The application is structured with reusable React functional components, separating logic (hooks, context) and presentation (UI components) for clarity and future extension.
+The dark mode toggle uses React state/context to apply theming smoothly across the app.
+Linting and best practices (ESLint, clear folder structure) ensure consistent, high-quality code and make collaboration straightforward.

 ## Features

 - User list view and management actions